The radio detection and accretion properties of the peculiar nuclear transient AT 2019avd: Introduction

 Such diversity of TDE flaring phenomena have motivated several theoretical models. \cite{Metzger2016} proposed a reprocessing model in which the X-ray emission from the inner disc is mostly suppressed at early times and the X-rays can only escape after the obscuring material is completely ionised.
 Alternatively, \cite{Gezari2017} suggested that the late-time brightening of the X-ray emission could be due to the delayed accretion through a newly forming debris disc. \cite{Dai2018} and \cite{Curd2019} emphasised the viewing angle effects on TDE flares, suggesting X-ray bright TDEs are observed through a low-density funnel region whereas the optical/UV bright TDEs are observed through the disc edge where X-rays are reprocessed into optical/UV emission by the outer disc or the optically thick outflows.
 Furthermore, \cite{Wen2020} proposed a slimming disc with a near edge-on configuration whose X-ray emission increases as more of the inner disc region is exposed to the observer.
 Recently, \cite{Mummery2021} proposed a unified model of disc-dominated TDEs and they showed that the peak Eddington ratio of the disc is a decisive parameter of the observed properties of TDEs.

 Radio and infrared (IR) emission have also been detected in follow-up observations of TDEs (or candidates).
-For the former, these sources show a wide range of radio luminosities of $10^{37}-10^{42}\,\rm erg\,s^{-1}$, which can originate from jets either relativistic or not (\citealt{Zauderer2011,Bloom2011,Berger2012,Cenko2012,Irwin2015,Mattila2018,Pasham2018}), winds (\citealt{Alexander2016}) and unbound tidal debris streams interacting with the surrounding circumnuclear medium (\citealt{Krolik2016,matsumoto21}; also see \citealt{Alexander2020} for a review).
-While for the latter, IR emission is generally interpreted as UV/optical/soft X-ray radiation being reprocessed by dust within a few sub-pc of the central SMBH, with a covering factor of $\sim0.01$ \citep{Velzen2016,Jiang2016,Jiang2021,Velzen2021}.
-They are an important tool for studying the circumnuclear environment of galaxies, down to sub-pc scales, and for measuring the bolometric luminosity ($L_\mathrm{bol}$) of TDEs \citep[][]{Velzen2016,Gezari2021}.
+For the former, these sources show a wide range of radio luminosities of $10^{37}-10^{42}\,\rm erg\,s^{-1}$, which can originate from jets (\citealt{Zauderer2011,Bloom2011,Berger2012,Cenko2012,Irwin2015,Mattila2018,Pasham2018}), winds (\citealt{Alexander2016}) or unbound tidal debris streams interacting with the surrounding circumnuclear medium (\citealt{Krolik2016,matsumoto21}; also see \citealt{Alexander2020} for a review).
+For the latter, IR emission is generally interpreted as optical/UV/soft X-ray radiation being reprocessed by dust within a few sub-pc of the central SMBH, with a covering factor of $\sim0.01$ \citep{Velzen2016,Jiang2016,Jiang2021,Velzen2021}.
+The dust echo are an important tool for studying the circumnuclear environment of galaxies, down to sub-pc scales, and for measuring the bolometric luminosity ($L_\mathrm{bol}$) of TDEs \citep[][]{Velzen2016,Gezari2021}.

 The diversity of multi-band emitting TDEs has also complicated their distinction from other sources such as SNe and active SMBHs \citep{zabludoff21}.
 SNe can occur in the centre of a galaxy as well \citep{Ulvestad1997,Mattila2001,Villarroel2017}, and variable AGNs -- such as CLAGN and NLSy1 -- may also show explosive changes in luminosity on timescales of months to years \citep{Yan2019,frederick21}.
 The identification of TDEs may be even more difficult when a TDE takes place in a pre-existing AGN (see \citealt{Chan2019} for hydrodynamic simulations of a debris stream colliding with a pre-existing accretion disc; \citealt{Ricci2020}).